-I specialize in hormone problems.
-Stress affects our hormones!
-I am always amazed by the harmful impact of chronic stress on our health, and how important our hobbies, our social & spiritual life, and our sleep habits are to good health.
-I use art as a way to relax: in my spare hours, I make fiber art and art quilts (quilts that hang on the wall).
+Years ago I learned of chromotherapy, the use of color as a therapeutic tool.
+Funny that I now use color in my practice via the PhotonWave.
+Outside of work, I use art (and color) as a way to relax: in my spare hours, I make fiber art and art quilts (quilts that hang on the wall). .
+I also dabble in paint and mixed media.
 Making art was an especially welcome refuge in first few years after my husband’s death, a healing balm to my sad heart.
-I also dabble in paint and mixed media.

-I wish I had known about Functional Medicine earlier in my career.
+I wish I had known about Functional Medicine earlier in my career, but I trust God’s timing in leading me down this road.
 I wonder how these concepts might have made a difference for my husband and many others in my circle of family and friends.
 But, we cannot go back, we can only go forward - and my heart’s desire is to help people learn that there are so many causes of disease and so many things that they can do to get well.
 My deepest concern is for our young people: they are facing shorter life spans than their parents because so many of them are sick at such young ages.
 I want to help them get well so that they can enjoy their exuberant youth, so they can focus on developing into vibrant, resilient adults who can explore their full potentials.

 Patty Powers, MD, COL, US Army (retired)

 - B.S., Biology, Rensselaer Polytechnic Institute, Troy, NY

 - MD, Uniformed Services University of the Health Sciences, Bethesda, MD

 - Pediatric Internship & Residency, Walter Reed Army Medical Center, Washington, DC